Baseflow/flutter-permission-handler/permission_handler/README.md

 The <kbd>permission_handler</kbd> plugin use [macros](https://github.com/Baseflow/flutter-permission-handler/blob/master/permission_handler_apple/ios/Classes/PermissionHandlerEnums.h) to control whether a permission is enabled.

-You must list permission you want to use in your application :
+You must list permission you want to use in your application:

 1. Add the following to your `Podfile` file: